 There are also training programs for training education and certification available.
 Companies like National Strength and Conditioning Association, American College of Sports Medicine, National Academy of Sports Medicine as well as the American Council on Exercise are reputable places to start your journey in the fitness training world.

-Salute You -- Scholarships for veterans seeking physical training certifications / education.
-The American Council on Exercise offers training and scholarships for those who want to continue to serve others in a fitness business.
+Salute You -- Scholarships for veterans seeking physical training certifications/education.
+The American Council on Exercise offers training and scholarships for those who want to continue to serve others in fitness business.